New-Jersey-Forest-Service/ForMOM/README.md

 You can try it yourself by running launchgui.py and using one of the files in the sample_data folder.

-**Credits**: All development by Michael Gorbunov, but a lot of good feedback and ideas came from others on the team - Bill Zipse, Bernhard Isaacson, Courtney Willits
+**Credits**: All development by Michael Gorbunov, but a lot of good feedback and ideas came from others on the team - specifically Bill, Bernie, and Courtney